Last Updated on January 9, 2023

 At this point, the sensors and the quality of them are highly marketed now.
 Sensors, especially for mice at this price point, are going to be finely tuned no matter the mouse.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

-Q: How many buttons should I have on my mouse?
+How many buttons should I have on my mouse?

-A: When you are playing the games that you plan on playing with your future mouse, check to see how many hotkeys you could assign to your mouse.
+When you are playing the games that you plan on playing with your future mouse, check to see how many hotkeys you could assign to your mouse.
 Generally, in MMOs/MOBAs you will want several side thumb buttons whereas in FPS titles only the basic two thumb buttons will be enough.

-Q: How heavy should my mouse be?
+How heavy should my mouse be?

-A: There is no “best mouse weight” when it comes to gaming mice.
+There is no “best mouse weight” when it comes to gaming mice.
 Heavier mice are easier to control and lighter mice are easier to flick fast.
 It comes down to how much control you want over how fast of a flick you’d want to have.

-Q: What is the most optimal DPI setting?
+What is the most optimal DPI setting?

-A: Everyone plays at different sensitivity settings.
+Everyone plays at different sensitivity settings.
 It will take a little while to fine-tune your ideal DPI setting and in-game sensitivity to match up but once you do you will hardly want to switch from it.
-Mice with a sniper button are nice for those that want to be able to switch between two specific DPI settings on the fly.
+Mice with a sniper button are nice for those who want to be able to switch between two specific DPI settings on the fly.

-Q: Are gaming mice more accurate than regular mice?
+Are gaming mice more accurate than regular mice?

-A: Yes!
+Yes!
 Gaming mice have state-of-the-art sensors inside them that are created specifically with gaming in mind.
 Most mice today at this price point have highly accurate, 1-to-1 tracking which you will not be able to find in a basic office mouse.

-Q: What are the best features that mouse software should have?
+What are the best features that mouse software should have?

-A: You will be able to find any software for the mouse by a simple Google search for the mouse + driver software.
+You will be able to find any software for the mouse by a simple Google search for the mouse + driver software.
 As for what should be included in the software, it is best to see programmable button mapping, DPI customization, polling rate adjustment, and multiple profiles to choose from for different games.

 Hopefully, after checking out this guide you have a good idea of what kind of mouse you should go after when it comes to the best gaming mice for under the $100 dollar mark.